-- i) Criticism: History, Theory and Practice
+- i) Approaches to Language and Literature

 - ii) Victorian and Modernist Literature

 - iii) Early Modern Literature

-The course structure can be represented as follows
+The course structure can be represented as follows:

-YEAR ONE YEAR TWO

-TERM

-Michaelmas (Autumn) Section 1: Criticism: history, Section 4: Criticism: history,

-theory and practice I theory and practice II

-Hilary (Spring) Section 2: Victorian literature Section 5: Modernist Literature

-Trinity (Summer) Section 3: Early Modern Poetry Section 6: Early Modern Drama
+YEAR ONE YEAR TWO TERM Michaelmas (Autumn) Section 1: Approaches to Section 4: Approaches to Language and Literature I Language and Literature II Hilary (Spring) Section 2: Victorian literature Section 5: Modernist Literature Trinity (Summer) Section 3: Early Modern Poetry Section 6: Early Modern Drama (excluding Shakespeare) September Shakespeare Summer School

-(excluding Shakespeare)

-September Shakespeare Summer School

 Classes will meet once a week and there will be ten classes per term, each of two hours' duration.
 In addition there will be a summer school of five days' duration between year one and year two, as well as a series of six day schools, one a term.
 Some of these day schools will be part of the Public Programme, while a number will be designed specifically for Foundation Certificate students.
 Each day school will be linked to the syllabus, usually by its subject matter, though the third will focus on preparation for examinations.
 There will be two one-hour tutorial sessions for each student in each term.

 As well as the lectures arranged specifically for the Foundation Certificate, you will be entitled, for no extra payment, to attend the wide range of lectures organised by the University's Faculty of English.

-Assessment of each of the sections of the course is based on coursework (2000-word essays submitted during the period of study) and written examinations, held at the end of each of the two years.
-The exception is the Criticism: History Theory and Practice I and Criticism: History Theory and Practice II sections of the course, both of which are examined by a portfolio of written work.
+Assessment of each of the sections of the course is based on coursework (2,000-word essays submitted during the period of study) and written examinations, held at the end of each of the two years.
+The exception is the Approaches to Language and Literature I and Approaches to Language and Literature II sections of the course, both of which are examined by a portfolio of written work.